Quick Start

 Navigate to the console.

-Click the "+ New" button to create and start editing a new component.
+Click the Create Component button to create and start editing a new component.

 With the editor open, you should see a single component rendered as a green square.
 This is how a component looks when no cells are defined.